elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_multi_fields.md

 ## Typescript value type

-You can provided the field value type for each field (`unknown` by default) on the component.
+You can provide the field value type for each field (`unknown` by default) on the component.

 ```js
 interface Fields {